Lung Cancer Lawsuits

 Lung Cancer in Product Liability Cases

 Lung cancer has been scientifically linked to various substances, chemicals and environmental toxins.
 The most notable is obviously cigarettes.
 As a result, lung cancer is frequently a primary injury alleged in many product liability and mass tort cases.
-Below are a few of the currently product liability and/or mass tort cases in which lung cancer is a primary injury.
+Below are a few of the current product liability and/or mass tort cases in which lung cancer is a primary injury.

 Asbestos Lung Cancer Cases: Asbestos is a notorious carcinogen.
 Although asbestos exposure is primarily linked to a rare type of cancer called mesothelioma, occupational exposure to asbestos has also been shown to increase the rate of lung cancer.

 Camp Lejeune Lung Cancer Cases: Lung cancer is one of the diseases that has been linked to exposure to the toxic water supply at the Camp Lejeune Marine Corps base between 1953 and 1987.
 Lung cancer is not one of the top tier injuries in the Camp Lejeune litigation, but it is on the list of potentially related injuries.
+(Our law firm is not taking new claims.)

 Settlement Value of Lung Cancer in Tort Cases